Who Is at Fault in a Trucking Accident?

 In most accidents involving only passenger vehicles, it’s generally a question of which driver was at fault.
 Generally, one of the drivers is responsible, or the drivers may share in the fault.

 However, several parties may be at fault in truck accidents.
-As such, the attorneys at Colombo Law won’t just investigate the truck driver when pursuing compensation in your case.
+As such, the truck accident injury attorneys at Colombo Law won’t just investigate the truck driver when pursuing compensation in your case.
 We also investigate the trucking company, the load broker, a parts manufacturer, the loading company, and any other parties that may be at fault.

 How Our Trucking Accident Lawyers Can Help